Welcome to Omaha’s Transit Authority

 We redesigned our system in 2015 with the Metro FORWARD plan, focusing on high frequency routes in high-ridership corridors and streamlined connections — at no cost.

 On Nov.
-18, 2020, Metro will launch ORBT, its first bus rapid transit line and Omaha’s most significant mass transit investment in decades.
+18, 2020, Metro launched ORBT, its first bus rapid transit line and Omaha’s most significant mass transit investment in decades.